 - Pat corn dry with a towel.

 - Heat 2 tablespoon of butter in a large pan over medium heat.

 - Add corn to the pan with ½ teaspoon of salt.

 - Cook corn until the edges begin to brown slightly, stirring occasionally.

 - Season the corn with pepper then pour it into a large bowl.

-- Heat 1 tbsp of butter in the pan.
+- Heat 1 tablespoon of butter in the pan.

 - Add onion to the pan and cook for about 5 minutes.

-- Mix in bell pepper and ½ tsp of salt and cook for another 2-3 minutes.
+- Mix in bell pepper and ½ teaspoon of salt and cook for another 2-3 minutes.